pantherale0/haanglianwater/README.md

 ## Installation

+Ensure you have logged into the new Anglian Water mobile app at least once before configuring this integration.

 ### Manual

 1. Using the tool of choice open the directory (folder) for your HA configuration (where you find `configuration.yaml`).